ionic-team/capacitor/site/docs-md/cordova/migrating-from-cordova-to-capacitor.md

 ### Additional Config.xml Fields

-You may be curious about how other elements in `config.xml` work with Capacitor apps.
+You may be curious about how other elements from `config.xml` work in Capacitor apps.

 The Author element can be configured in `package.json`, but is not used by Capacitor or within your app: